Overview of Learning Disorders

 Learning disorders may be congenital or acquired.
 No single cause has been defined, but neurologic deficits are presumed to be involved whether or not other neurologic manifestations (ie, apart from the learning disorder) are present.
 Genetic influences are often implicated.
 Other possible causes include

 Potential postnatal factors include exposure to environmental toxins (eg, lead), central nervous system infections, cancers and their treatments, trauma, undernutrition, and severe social isolation or deprivation.
-Adverse childhood experiences (ACEs) such as abuse and maltreatment have been particularly associated with executive function problems (2).
+Adverse childhood experiences such as abuse and maltreatment have been particularly associated with executive function problems (2).

 Table